Alhuuin/rl_controller/README.md

 # RLController

 An FSM controller that integrates reinforcement learning policies with [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/) for robotic control.
-This package provides example policies for the H1 humanoid robot and supports ONNX format for policy deployment.
+This package provides example policies for the H1 humanoid robot and the Go2 robot.
+It currently only supports ONNX format for policy deployment.

 **Note**: ONNX Runtime is bundled with this repository—no external installation required.